Finnish Civil War: Build-up

 During 1917, a power struggle and social disintegration interacted.
 The collapse of Russia induced a chain reaction of disintegration, starting from the government, military and economy, and spreading to all fields of society, such as local administration, workplaces and to individual citizens.
 The social democrats wanted to retain the civil rights already achieved and to increase the socialists' power over society.
 The conservatives feared the loss of their long-held socio-economic dominance.
 Both factions collaborated with their equivalents in Russia, deepening the split in the nation.

 The Social Democratic Party gained an absolute majority in the parliamentary elections of 1916.
 A new Senate was formed in March 1917 by Oskari Tokoi, but it did not reflect the socialists' large parliamentary majority: it comprised six social democrats and six non-socialists.
 In theory, the Senate consisted of a broad national coalition, but in practice (with the main political groups unwilling to compromise and top politicians remaining outside of it), it proved unable to solve any major Finnish problem.
 After the February Revolution, political authority descended to the street level: mass meetings, strike organisations and worker-soldier councils on the left and to active organisations of employers on the right, all serving to undermine the authority of the state.

 The February Revolution halted the Finnish economic boom caused by the Russian war-economy.
 The collapse in business led to unemployment and high inflation, but the employed workers gained an opportunity to resolve workplace problems.
-The commoners' call for the eight-hour working day, better working conditions and higher wages led to demonstrations and large-scale strikes in industry and agriculture.
+The commoners' call for the eight-hour working day, better working conditions and higher wages led to mass meetings, demonstrations and large-scale strikes in industry and agriculture.

 While the Finns had specialised in milk and butter production, the bulk of the food supply for the country depended on cereals produced in southern Russia.
 The cessation of cereal imports from disintegrating Russia led to food shortages in Finland.
 The Senate responded by introducing rationing and price controls.
 The farmers resisted the state control and thus a black market, accompanied by sharply rising food prices, formed.
 As a consequence, export to the free market of the Petrograd area increased.
 Food supply, prices and, in the end, the fear of starvation became emotional political issues between farmers and urban workers, especially those who were unemployed.
 Common people, their fears exploited by politicians and an incendiary, polarised political media, took to the streets.
 Despite the food shortages, no actual large-scale starvation hit southern Finland before the civil war and the food market remained a secondary stimulator in the power struggle of the Finnish state.